Mahalakshmi-Totad/book_recommendation_chatbot_openai/README.md

 #### Problem Statement

-*Given a dataset containing information about books (book name, author,genere, rating , description), build a chatbot that parses the dataset and provides accurate book recommendations based on user's interest*.
+*Given a dataset containing information about books (book name, author,genre, rating , description), build a chatbot that parses the dataset and provides accurate book recommendations based on user's interest*.

-## Part 2: System Design

 #### Data Sources:

 We have a dataset `goodreads_data.csv` where  each row describes the features of a single book and also has a small description and link at the end.
-The chatbot that we build will leverage LLMs to parse this `Genere` , `Rating' and  `Description` column and provide recommendations
+The chatbot that we build will leverage LLMs to parse this `Genere` , `Author` and  `Description` column and provide recommendations

 - Determine the user's interest.
 For simplicity, we have used below features to encapsulate the user's interest.
 The features are as follows:
     - Genres